Why is reading important for babies and children?

 If you have older children, they can share books with your younger children, or you can all read together.
 Taking turns, asking questions and listening to the answers are all important skills that will help children when they start learning how to read.

-As a broad rule, young children often enjoy books, songs and stories that have good rhyme, rhythm and repetition.
+Young children often enjoy books, songs and stories that have good rhyme, rhythm and repetition.
 In fact, one of the ways that children learn is through repetition and rhyme.

 Children also like books they can relate to – for example, books about play, toys, dinner, bath time, walks, animals and cars.